kohr-h/lsun/README.md

 ## Data Release

-All the images in one category are stored in one lmdb database file.
+All the images in one category are stored in one LMDB database file.
 The value of each entry is the jpg binary data.
-We resize all the images so that the smaller dimension is 256 and compress the images in jpeg with quality 75.
+We resize all the images so that the smaller dimension is 256, and compress the images in jpeg with quality 75.

 ### Citing LSUN

 If you find LSUN dataset useful in your research, please consider citing: